To review your child support assessment, your special circumstances must fit under 1 or more of these 11 grounds (reasons).

 This ground helps avoid unfair doubling up of support payments, possibly due to an agreement, property settlement or court order.

-To apply, you need confirmation or evidence of the payments, transfers or settlements made.
+To apply, you need confirmation or evidence of the payments, transfers or settlements made, and your financial details.

-This ground applies if the other parent is legally entitled to live in a property that you partially or fully own, or have invested money into – for example, your home from before you separated.
+This ground applies if the other parent is legally entitled to live in a property that you partially or fully own, or have invested money into.
+For example, if you agree that the other parent and child can live in your home from before you separated until the child turns 16.

 You'll need all of these things to apply.